seqcode/Bichrom-GAT-Scripts/README.md

 ### Step 4 - Train and Evaluate Bichrom-GAT
 There two networks in this approach:
 1) **Sequence-only Netowrk (seq-net):** This networks is trained first on the sequence data to predict ChIP-seq track.
 It also serves as the feature generator for the nodes in the contact matrix.
 The input to seq-next is region of length `config.window_length` (prediction window) which get expanded to both size by half of `config.context_window_length` before training.
 Then, seq-net is trained on the sequence of size `config.window_length + config.context_window_length`.
 It predicts the ChIP-seq bigwig values averaged over bins of size 100.
-E.g. If input size of 400bp and context window size is 10,000bp then input is expanded to both sides by 5000pb and the out size is
+E.g. If input size of 400bp and context window size is 10,000bp then input is expanded to both sides by 5000pb.
+In this case the output prediction size would be 104.
-2) **GAT Network (GAT-net/Bimodal-net):** This network is trained on the contact matrix and features extracted from trained seq-net to predict the binding probability.
+2) **GAT Network (GAT-net/Bimodal-net):** This network is trained on the contact matrix (adjacency matrix) and features extracted from trained seq-net to predict the binding probability.
 ```
 Run:
 ./train_bichrom.sh